-This field guide shows images of the 95 most common butterfly species currently found in the temperate plains of France.
+This field guide shows images of the 98 most common butterfly species currently found in the Mediterranean and Corsica area of France.
 The butterflies are organised by family and relationship to similar species.
 Every butterfly species has both a common English name and a scientific name (written in italics).
 For better identification look at the flight periods bar below each species shows the months they fly in brown, and the butterfly symbol on the right which shows the approximate size (small, medium or large).
 Please note that butterfly sizes are not to scale for better observation of details.
+The eye symbol indicates whether identification is easy, requires capture or even examination of the genitalia.
 Check the diagnostic characteristics highlighted in this guide with the arrows or circles and the remarks to help you with the identification.
 Butterfly identification is often best done using photographs.
 See also the legend on the back cover of the Field Guide.